 Italy's Renzi signals willingness to ditch push for early vote

 Former Italian prime minister Matteo Renzi signalled willingness on Friday to shelve a drive for early elections that is tearing apart his Democratic Party as it faces a strong challenge from eurosceptic populists.
-Renzi, who resigned after his proposal to change the constitution was rejected in a referendum last year, has been pushing for a vote by June, around a year ahead of schedule.
+FILE PHOTO: Italian Prime Minister Matteo Renzi gestures during a ceremony at the Chigi Palace in Rome, Italy, December 12, 2016.

 Discussions